• Skip to primary navigation

 3. Make up the vinaigrette separately to add to the salad just before serving.

-4. Keep the dressing and the salad separately and toss together just before serving.
+4. Keep the dressing and the salad separately and toss them together just before serving.

 VERDANT SNOW PEA SALAD